DQL Definition¶

 Note:

-For time series data, if the dql statement contains both by phrase and limit phrase, limit constrains the number of returned rows in each aggregation group
+For time series data, if the DQL statement contains both by phrase and limit phrase, limit constrains the number of returned records in each aggregation group.

 # Return three cpu records